UKRAINE: West should stand up to shelling of nuclear plants

 Graeme Lee, Fitzroy

-Every local weather disaster makes it harder for the LNP to stay true to its fossil gas supporters and nonetheless count on Australians to vote for them.
+Every local weather disaster makes it tougher for the LNP to stay true to its fossil gasoline supporters and nonetheless count on Australians to vote for them.

 Bill Burns, Bendigo

-So, the Treasurer’s Kooyong citizens, with all its public transport hyperlinks, doesn’t want 4 costly station automobile parks in spite of everything.
+So, the Treasurer’s Kooyong citizens, with all its public transport hyperlinks, doesn’t want 4 costly station automobile parks in any case.

 Phil Lipshut, Elsternwick